Cynoscion regalis

+Names

+Cynoscion regalis is also known as bastard trout, bastard weakfish, chickwick, common weakfish, gray trout, gray sea trout, gray weakfish, salmon weakfish, saltwater trout, and squeteague.

 Management

-Weakfish stocks have been generally low in recent years due to fishing and natural mortality increasing.
+Cynoscion regalis stocks have been generally low in recent years due to fishing and natural mortality increasing.
 Management of the species includes gear regulations, seasonal fishing, bycatch limitations, minimum size limits, commercial creel limits, and bycatch reduction gear.
 It is hoped that these regulations incorporated with others will help weakfish populations come back to a sustainable point.

 Appearance

-The weakfish (Cynoscion regalis) is a salt-water fish native to the mid Atlantic region of the east coast of the United States.
+Cynoscion regalis is a salt-water fish native to the mid Atlantic region of the east coast of the United States.
 Ranging from 12-18 inches once fully matured, with some adults reaching well above this range at up to 3 feet and 18 lbs.
 The weakfish can live up to 17 years but have an average lifespan of 9 to 12 years (Chesapeake).

 Diet

-The weakfish prey on a wide variety of species, including, small schooling fish like anchovies and Atlantic Menhaden, assorted crabs, shrimp, mollusks, and even large zooplankton.
+Cynoscion regalis preys on a wide variety of species, including, small schooling fish like anchovies and Atlantic Menhaden, assorted crabs, shrimp, mollusks, and even large zooplankton.
 Weakfish move toward their prey slowly and once upon them they attack aggressively with an open jaw (Chesapeake).

 Although being a predatory fish and on a higher trophic level the weakfish are also a food source for other larger fish.
-Some examples of fish that prey on the weakfish include the bluefish, the striped bass, and the dusky shark (Chesapeake).
+Some examples of fish that prey on weakfish include the bluefish, the striped bass, and the dusky shark (Chesapeake).

 Breeding

-These fish mainly spawn from April to August.
+Cynoscion regalis mainly spawn from April to August.
 This spawning takes place in the shallow waters of estuaries.
 Their young are in the form of zooplankton, floating freely with the tidal current.
 They flow with these currents until reaching their nursery area of low salinity rivers.
 Once these fish grow large enough in these areas, they begin to migrate back to the saltier waters to which they were spawned.
 They stay in these intertidal bay zone until winter, then join the schooling fish towards deeper offshore waters.
 The males have the ability to perform a deep croaking sound as shown by the Chesapeake Bay field guide (Chesapeake).
 The reason why these fish have the capability to do this is because they are a part of the drum family.
 This trait is very common in species that belong to the drum family and is commonly used for mating purposes.
 It is believed that weakfish also use this to attract other females as stated in a study done at the University of Michigan, "There is some evidence that the male weakfish croaking sound may be used in attracting a mate and playing a role in the spawning behavior.
-This is because the male's sonic muscles, which are used to produce ‘drumming' and ‘croaking' sounds, increases three times its usual mass during spawning season" (Gillum).
+This is because the male's sonic muscles, which are used to produce 'drumming' and 'croaking' sounds, increases three times its usual mass during spawning season" (Gillum).
 This study shows that weakfish make use of their drum sound more frequently during the mating season, suggesting that it is used as a process for males to attract females.